Top steam iron brands

 How to choose the best Philips steam iron

 Philips' range of irons is extensive and contains models to suit all budgets.
-Most models come with limescale cleaning functions and an anti-drip system as standard – though do check these are present before you buy as we've seen the odd model without these useful features.
-Head to our Philips steam iron reviews to find the best model for you.
+Most models come with limescale cleaning functions and an anti-drip system as standard – though check this before you buy as we've seen a few models without these useful features.

 Philips Azur steam irons